Fishing Boats 'Going Dark' Raise Suspicion Of Illegal Catches, Report Says

 — The Panamanian-flagged Tiuna, a 223-foot purse seiner that failed to transmit an AIS signal for 15 days while operating near the Galapagos Marine Reserve — one of the largest and most diverse such protected areas in the world.

-— A 177-foot Australian longliner, Corinthian Bay, that disappeared from AIS repeatedly over a 15 month period as it operated the Heard Island and McDonald Islands Marine Reserve.
+— A 177-foot Australian longliner, Corinthian Bay, that disappeared from AIS repeatedly over a 15-month period as it operated the Heard Island and McDonald Islands Marine Reserve.

 — Egaluze, a 170-foot Spanish purse seiner whose AIS signal disappeared intermittently over a seven-month period while operating in restricted national waters of at least five West African countries.